 1 1/2 units

-3 or more
+3 or more units

-Students wishing to borrow under the Direct Loan program must complete the Free Application for Federal Student Aid (FAFSA).
-In addition, for each semester that a graduate student is interested in borrowing a federal loan, the student should provide the financial aid office with the following information: a letter stating the semester of attendance (fall, spring, or summer), the course titles and the number of units per course, and a loan request form.
-New borrowers at Reed must also complete a loan entrance session.
+Students wishing to borrow under the federal Direct Loan program must complete the Free Application for Federal Student Aid (FAFSA).
+In addition, for each semester that a graduate student is interested in borrowing a federal loan, the student will submit a letter to the financial aid office stating the semester of attendance (summer, fall, or spring), the course numbers and titles, and the number of units per course.

 For financial aid purposes, the academic year at Reed College begins in summer, continuing through fall and spring.

-The MALS program also sponsors a small scholarship each year to help defray tuition costs for two or three students.
+The MALS program also sponsors a scholarship each year to help defray tuition costs for two or three students.
 Recipients are chosen by the Committee on Graduate Studies based on an application process that takes into account primarily financial need (as calculated from the FAFSA form), but also academic and personal merit.
 Generally, the committee will call for scholarship applications in the spring and make a final decision on awards no later than fall of the new academic year.

 The MALS degree requires the completion of nine units of coursework.
 Each student designs an individual program, incorporating the following degree requirements:

-1. Eight units of courses.
+- Eight units of courses.

-a.
-A minimum of four of the eight units must be in Reed courses at the graduate level (numbered 500 or higher).
+- A minimum of four of the eight units must be in Reed MALS courses (numbered 500 or higher).

-A required final project, the degree paper is a one-unit, one-semester study of a specific topic that should emerge out of the student’s courses and critical studies.
-The experience of writing the degree paper allows the student to investigate a particular topic in depth and to present a conclusion in the scholarly manner appropriate to the field.
-A description of the degree paper topic with an outline and a bibliography must be approved in advance by the Committee on Graduate Studies.
-Candidates should submit the degree paper proposal to the MALS office according to the following schedule:
+A required final project, the thesis is a one-unit, one-semester study of a specific topic that should emerge out of the student’s courses and critical studies.
+The experience of writing the thesis allows the student to investigate a particular topic in depth and to present a conclusion in the scholarly manner appropriate to the field(s) of inquiry.
+A description of the thesis topic and methodology, along with an outline, a bibliography, and due dates for chapter drafts, must be approved in advance by the Committee on Graduate Studies.
+The committee also encourages students to work with a thesis adviser from whom the student has taken a prior course.
+Candidates should submit the thesis proposal to the MALS office according to the following schedule: